mrmacright/Book-Of-The-Dead/README.md

 #### Using Git Command Line (or another Git Client)

-You can clone this repository and start opening directly the project using the following command : `git clone xx`
+You can clone this repository and start opening directly the project using the following command : `git clone (https://github.com/mrmacright/Book-Of-The-Dead.git)`

 ### Method 2 : Download in Releases page

-You can also download project archives in the [Releases](xx) tab.
+You can also download project archives in the [Releases](https://github.com/mrmacright/Book-Of-The-Dead/releases/tag/v1.0.0) tab.
 These zip files contains the full project for a one-time download without Git.